manifold-systems/manifold/docs/articles/mars_climate_orbiter.md

 }
 ```
 The `Momentum` type is taken from the Manifold framework's [Science library](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-science).
-A quantities of `Momentum` is expressed in terms of `MomentumUnit`.
+A quantity of `Momentum` is expressed in terms of `MomentumUnit`.
 Further, `Momentum` stores its value in terms of SI
 units, while remembering the type of unit used to create an instance.
 As such, all calculations are inherently
 unit-independent.
 We can now call `performManeuver()` with our preferred unit of measure:
 ```java